alkaest2002/p4/content/book/intro.en.md

 - {{< base/link text="Chapter 4: The Idealists (NF)" link="book/004-idealists/" >}}
 - {{< base/link text="Chapter 5: The Rationals (NT)" link="book/005-rationalists/" >}}

 Each chapter includes descriptions of the so-called **role variants**, offering more detailed insights.

-Reading about the other temperaments can provide further reflections and allow the reader to achieve a more holistic understanding of the theoretical model.
+Reading about the other role variants within the same temperament or the other temperaments can provide further reflections and allow readers to achieve a more holistic understanding of the theoretical model.

-Regardless of how one chooses to proceed, whether reading these pages sequentially or skipping from one section to another, seeking systematic knowledge or brief moments of personal insight, the approach — ultimately — will depend on the readers' temperament.
+Regardless of how one chooses to proceed, whether reading the content sequentially or skipping from one section to another, seeking systematic knowledge or brief moments of personal insight, the approach — ultimately — will depend on the readers' temperament.

 {{< base/link type="button" text="continue reading" link="/book" class="mt-3 mr-1" >}}